Goals and Accomplishments

 - IDA funded $250,000 for the enhancement of the Hardee Lakes Park.

-- Present instituted a relationship the University of South Florida thru The John Scott Dailey Florida Institute of Government to study Eco-Agri tourism and economic development opportunities in Hardee County.
+- Instituted a relationship with the University of South Florida through the John Scott Dailey Florida Institute of Government to study Eco-Agri tourism and economic development opportunities in Hardee County.

 - Mitigation with CF Industries is completed with parity based on the Mosaic Agreement, providing funding for education and recreation as a supplemental aspect of Economic Development.
-This Agreement, which provides economic development element of the Comprehensive Plan compliance by CFI, was negotiated on behalf of Hardee County by the ED office.
+This Agreement, which provides economic development element of the Comprehensive Plan compliance by CFI, was negotiated on behalf of Hardee County by the Economic Development office.
 The funding that will be administered thru the Hardee County Economic Development Authority by “rule” agreement conditions and modification of the local bill that created the EDA is being considered.
-The modifications to the Economic Development Authority “local bill” will be taken up by the Florida legislature after a detailed understanding of the modifications are discussed and proposed to the local legislative delegation and presented to the public during the next year.
-The first installment ($1 million of $10 million) is expected later in 2013 when all permits for the CFI South Pasture Extension permits are issued.
+The modifications are discussed and proposed to the local legislative delegation and presented to the public during the next year.
+The fist installment ($1 million of $10 million) is expected later in 2013 when all permits for the CFI South Pasture Extension permits are issued.
 The balance will be paid in three installments ($3 million each) annually once mining commences on this mine extension property.
-Designated Administrator of the Mosaic Agreement
+Designated Administrator of the Mosaic Agreement.

 - IDA provided supplementary funding of approximately $250,000 for the construction and maintenance of the County’s recreational complex and ball fields.

 - Began investigating the creation and construction of a ubiquitous (omnipresent) Broadband system throughout the entire geographical area of Hardee County.
-This system was constructed by early 2011 and provides superior broadband service at extremely competitive rates to the citizens of the County.
-Thru this initiative we have successfully created a direct connection to the main “fiber” communications network in the State and nation referred to as an ILA/POP (15 direct jobs and unknown additional positive impacts related to indirect job creation due to the presence of Broadband).
+This system was constructed be early 2011 and provides superior broadband service at extremely competitive rates to the citizens of the County.
+Through this initiative we have successfully created a direct connection to the main “fiber”.

 - Negotiated and acquired an additional 104 acres adjacent to the commerce park for future park expansion.
 Design and engineering on this section has begun and expansion of roads and infrastructure will begin in the next 12 to 18 months.
 The Commerce Park has a total of 264 acres.
 There are only three lots left in the initial section.